gottagofaster236/ResetOrNot/README.md

 # ResetOrNot
-A fork of PBChance in development. **Will** display whether you should reset or not at a given moment of time.
+Displays whether you should reset or not at a given moment of time.

-## Old Readme:

-## What it is:

-PBChance is a LiveSplit component that displays the chance of obtaining a PB on your current run.
-Whenever you reset or split, it runs 10,000 simulations by randomly drawing the remaining splits from your splits in previous attempts, and computes how many of those would result in a PB.

 ## Installation: